-nishings, ctc., and Fur Goods, Rosser Ave., between Ninth and Tenth Streets, Brandon, Man .- The popular establishment of Scmerville & Co. ranks among the leading enterprises of the kind in the entire city, and merits liberal mention in this work.
+Somerville & Co., Dry Goods, Clothing, Gent's Fur- | the last four years, having started in 1884 with moderate nishings, etc., and Fur Goods, Rosser Ave., between Ninth and Tenth Streets, Brandon, Man.-The popular establishment of Somerville & Co. ranks among the leading enterprises of the kind in the entire city, and merits liberal mention in this work.
 No house in any part of the city offers greater inducements to the purchasers than this, and no establishment in Brandon is more widely known or enjoys a better trade.
-The popularity of the firm is due to the liberal policy and prompt business habits of the proprietors, and the courtecustand cordial, manner in which every one visiting their store is treated by themselves and their employees, as well as the general excellence of their stock and the complete and choice[assortment that is at all times displayed, and the low and popular prices at which their goods are sold.
-The house was established in 1886, and with their energy, enterprise and active business habits has largely increased.
-They occupy a large and well-appointed store, divided and arranged in departments to facilitate the transaction of business.
-It is supplied with a carefully selected stock of dry goods, embracing dress goods, linens, silks, hosiery, notions and fancy goods of all descriptions, clothing and gent's furnishings.
+The popularity of the firm is due to the liberal policy and prompt business habits of the proprietors, and the courtecus and cordial manner in which every one visiting their store is treated by themselves and their employees, as well as the general excellence of their stock and the complete and choice[assortment that is at all times displayed, and the low and popular prices at which their goods are sold.
+The house was established in "1886, and with their cenergy, enterprise rand active business habits has largely increased.
+They, occupy a large and well-appointed store, divided and [arranged in departments to facilitate the transaction of business.
+It is supplied with a carefully selected stock off dry goods, embracing dress goods, linens, silks, hosiery, notions and fancy goods of all descriptions, clothing and gent's furnishings.
 There is also a dress and mantle making department in connection with this store, where the ladies can get the latest styles and most perfect fits.
-Mr. J. T. Somervillelis honorable, likeral and fair in all transactions, and well deserving of the success he has achieved.
+Mr. J. T. Somerville is honorable, liveral and fair in all transactions, and well deserving of the success he has achieved.

 Rose & Co., Druggists and Chemists, Rosser Ave., between Ninth and Tenth Streets, Brandon, Man .- In the whole list of occupations and trades in Manitoba, there is no more useful or important one than that of the pharmacist and chemist.
 Among the representative business firms of this city who carry on this enterprise creditably, and discharge their duties with satisfaction to the trade and public, a prominent one is that of Rose & Co., whose store Streets.
-This house was founded in 1981 by the present manager, Wm.
+This house was founded in 1881 by the present manager, Wm.
 M. Rose, who is thoroughly conversant with every detail of the business, and has obtained a liberal and influential patronage.
 As pharmacist and chemist he carries on an extensive business.
 The store is fitted up in an admirable manner and elegant style.
 His stock is varied and extensive, and comprises all the highest grades of the various goods incidental to the proper transaction of this important business.
 A full and complete line of patent medicines is always kept in stock, also a fine and varied assortment of perfumes and fancy articles can always be found here.
 Mr. Rose is a gentleman of strict integrity, and highly esteemed and respected by all whe know him.